AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How It Impacts You

 If you purchase the minimum coverage your lender requires, CPI won’t affect you at all.
-However, if you fail to provide proof of insurance, such as an insurance ID or declarations page, your lender may enact CPI.
+However, if you fail to provide proof of insurance, your lender may enact CPI.
 This means you’ll be responsible for the cost of any property damages, not your loan provider.

 What Happens if CPI Isn’t in Place

 If CPI isn’t in place, it means you provided the necessary proof of insurance via your insurance ID or policy declarations page.
-Then, if you total your car, your gap insurance will cover the remaining account on the loan, removing the need for the lender to protect itself with CPI.
+Then, if you total your car, your gap insurance will cover the remaining balance on the loan.
+This means the lender won’t need to protect itself with CPI.

-If CPI hasn’t been enacted and you still owe money on your loan and have no insurance, your lender may repossess your car, and the repossession will show up on your credit report.
-Having a bad credit score makes car insurance more expensive and means you’ll have higher interest rates on your auto loans.
+If CPI hasn’t been enacted and you still owe money on your loan and have no insurance, your lender may repossess your car.
+The repossession will show up on your credit report and lower your credit score, increasing your car insurance premiums and auto loan interest rates.

 NOTE: